 Sciatica Treatment in Melbourne

-Individuals who suffer sciatica will tell you of their often daily struggle with leg burning, tingling, weakness, lower back pain, electric shock-like pain and numbness.
+Individuals who suffer sciatica will tell you of their often daily struggle, with symptoms like leg burning, tingling, weakness, lower back pain, electric shock-like pain and numbness.
 Even the most simplest of tasks can aggravate your pain, like coughing, sneezing, straining, walking and bending over.
-If not properly managed symptoms of sciatica commonly worsen over time leading to potential permanent nerve damage, muscle weakness and atrophy (shrinkage) of the buttocks, thigh, leg, calf and toes making it important to see a specialist as early as possible.
+If not properly managed symptoms of sciatica commonly worsen over time, leading to potential permanent nerve damage, muscle weakness and atrophy (shrinkage) of the buttocks, thigh, leg, calf and toes making it important to see a healthcare professional as early as possible.

 What is Sciatica?

 The Sciatic nerve is made up of multiple nerves that begin in the spinal cord and exit through your spine in the lower back.
 From here, the nerve passes through the buttocks and into the legs.
 Sciatica-like pain is usually the result of a disc bulge/herniation or spinal decay (arthritis) which directly puts pressure onto the nerve causing inflammation as well as the characteristic sciatica symptoms discussed above.